, 2 years ago

 If the miners reject the proposed soft fork the changes won’t get implemented and the network will simply use the same code as before the proposal.
 In both cases, there is no action required from the users, because they don’t get involved in these decisions.

-It is worth to note that during the time where a proposal is trying to reach consensus there is a small chain split.
+It is worth noting that during the time when a proposal is trying to reach consensus there is a small chain split.
 Meaning that the old and the new version of the blockchain coexist at the same time.
-Should the miners refuse they fall back to the old version and the new one is discarded and vice versa if they should reach consensus.
+Should the miners refuse they fall back to the old version and the new one is discarded and vice versa if they should reach a consensus?

-Since a hard fork is very drastic step developers are more likely to choose a soft fork to resolve issues or implement new features.
-However, in some cases a hard fork is the only technical solution to achieve the desired changes.
+Since a hard fork is a very drastic step developers are more likely to choose a soft fork to resolve issues or implement new features.
+However, in some cases, a hard fork is the only technical solution to achieve the desired changes.
 One very common example is the change of a blockchains algorithm.
-Monero in one example, because it uses hard forks on a regular basis to become more resilient to ASIC miners by changing its mining algorithm with hard forks.
+Monero is one example because it uses hard forks on a regular basis to become more resilient to ASIC miners by changing its mining algorithm with hard forks.

 In other cases, a hard fork not only splits the chain but the whole community and the crypto.
 The most prominent example is the split between Bitcoin (BTC) and Bitcoin Cash (BCH) in 2017.
 The differences between the people involved led to BCH as new crypto.
 In this historic case users who owned BTC received the same amount of BCH and weren’t forced to take sides, but rather held two different coins.

 After the successful Ethereum Merge, a potential censorship issue has crept up on Ethereum.
 In the new block production architecture, an increasing number of transaction blocks is being built by an organization called Flashbots.
 This organization has chosen to be compliant with the sanctions list of the American OFAC.
 This poses a risk of censorship on the protocol level of Ethereum.
 Flashbots is aware of this and has proposed a solution.